Hierarchical Concept-to-Appearance Guidance for Multi-Subject Image Generation: Ablation on VAE Dropout Probability

 \section{Ablation on VAE Dropout Probability}

-With Correspondence-Aware Masked Attention enabled, we train our model using varying VAE dropout probabilities.
-As shown in ~\cref{fig:drop_prob}, the PF, SC, and Overall scores~\cite{OmniGen2} exhibit a consistent trend: moderate dropout yields the best performance across all metrics.
-Performance improves as the dropout probability increases from 0 to the mid range, reaching its peak around 0.3–0.5.
-Beyond this point, all three metrics decline noticeably as the dropout probability continues to rise.
-Specifically, the PF and Overall scores peak at a dropout probability of $0.5$, while the SC score peaks at a dropout probability of $0.3$.
-Training with randomly dropped VAE features encourages the model to rely more heavily on the fine-grained semantic cues encoded in the VLM features, though excessive dropout weakens its ability to utilize detailed VAE-based appearance information.
-An appropriate dropout probability therefore enables the model to effectively balance these two feature sources, leading to consistent improvements in both prompt following and subject consistency.
+With Correspondence-Aware Masked Attention enabled, we train our model using different VAE dropout probabilities.
+As shown in \cref{fig:drop_prob}, PF, SC, and Overall scores~\cite{OmniGen2} follow a consistent pattern: moderate dropout produces the best results across all metrics.
+Performance improves as the dropout probability increases from $0$ to the middle range, peaking around $0.3$--$0.5$.
+PF and Overall reach their highest values at a dropout probability of $0.5$, while SC peaks at $0.3$.

+Randomly dropping VAE features encourages the model to rely more strongly on the fine-grained semantic cues encoded in VLM features.
+However, excessive dropout weakens the model's ability to exploit detailed VAE-based appearance information.
+An appropriate dropout probability therefore balances semantic guidance and appearance preservation, yielding consistent gains in both prompt following and subject consistency.